What a radiodetermination licence is for

 Traffic radar speed guns and navigational beacons use radiodetermination.

 This licence lets you operate a radiodetermination station.
-The devices must then operate under the rules of an LIPD class licence.

 While this licence is generally for radio signals, we may sometimes allow voice communication.